 The Mariana Trench is an oceanic trench located between Japan and the island of New Guinea.
-It is the deepest such trench in the world and the single lowest-altitude point on the planet.
-It is so deep that, if we were to place Mount Everest at its lowest known point, the mountain’s peak would still be submerged under 2km of water.
+It is the deepest trench in the world and the single lowest-altitude point on the planet.
+Measuring 11,034 meters (36,201 feet) below the water at its lowest point, the Mariana Trench is so deep that, if we were to place Mount Everest at this point, the mountain’s peak would still be submerged under 2km of water.

 Because of the depth of this submerged geography, the pressure here is immense.
 So far, only 13 people have made the journey to the Challenger Deep, the deepest known point of the trench, and only two of them have made the journey more than once.
 The journey down takes around 4 hours to complete, and can only be made in submersibles with hardened steel or titanium hulls measuring 64 mm (2.5 in) in thickness.

 So far, no human being has ever been able to set foot on the bottom of the trench.
 This means that more people have walked on the surface of the Moon than in the trench.

 The Earth is covered in a shell of hardened rock known as its crust.
 Some areas of this crust are thicker, known as ‘continental crust’, and forms our planet’s dry land.
 The oceans lay in the areas of our planet covered in the thinner ‘oceanic crust’, as water wants to flow down towards lower elevations.